8 Tips to Travel Well With Your Family16/06/2022, Scott, full-time family RV traveller in the United States

 Consider giving each child a small souvenir budget for the whole trip.
-This way the kids can pick something out and then be finished instead of bugging you in every gift shop along the way.
+This way the children can pick something out and then be finished instead of bugging you in every gift shop along the way.
 A memorable and inexpensive souvenir that we like to buy is postcards.
 Have each child and adult pick out 1 postcard for each place you visit or activity on your trip.
 Then in the evening while waiting at dinner or in the hotel, have each person write one thing on the back of the card that they want to remember from the place or from the day.
 It could be something that surprised them, a favourite part of the activity or place, or a funny story.

-8. Keep the Fun Going Once You Get Home
+8. Keep The Fun Going Once You Get Home

 The fun doesn’t have to be over once you get home.
 Develop the unique and funny photos your children took of the trip, gather all the trip brochures you picked up, and snag the postcards that you purchased.
-Have a fun project with the kids where you put it all together in a scrapbook.
-The kids will love the project, make a great keepsake, and give you a great excuse to relive your trip.
+Have a fun project with the children where you put it all together in a scrapbook.
+The children will love the project, make a great keepsake, and give you a great excuse to relive your trip.